Anything Goes! (C+C Music Factory album)

 Anything Goes! is the second album by the US dance group C+C Music Factory.
 The album's lead single "Do You Wanna Get Funky"; which featured Martha Wash, Zelma Davis, and Trilogy, reached number 1 on the Dance/Club Play charts, number 40 on the Hot 100, and number 11 on the R&B Singles chart.
 The follow-up single, "Take a Toke" reached number 23 on the Dance/Club Play and 48 on the R&B Singles chart.
 "Take a Toke" was included in the soundtrack of Brazilian novela Quatro Por Quatro and was a hit single in the country.

 The album's third single, "I Found Love", features a sample of Kool & The Gang's "Ladies' Night".
-"Just Wanna Chill" samples R. Kelly's "Honey Love".
+"Just Wanna Chill" samples R. Kelly's "Honey Love" and Tony Toni Tone's- Slow Wine.